 |Suction In Max Mode||100 Airwatts||65 Airwatts|

-Talking about the power button, it is important that you know that to get and keep both cleaners running, you’ll have to consistently press down the power button.
+It is important to know that to keep Dyson V6 and DC44 cleaners running, you’ll have to consistently press down the power button.

 This way, there can’t be accidental battery discharge.
 There has to be a conscious pressing down of the battery for the cleaner to run.

-Both the Dyson V6 and the Dyson DC44 can function as either a stick cleaner or a handheld cleaner.
-How?
-Well, both cleaners come as detachable components.
+Dyson V6 and Dyson DC44 have 2-in-1 cleaners.
+They can serve as either a handheld cleaner or a stick cleaner because both cleaners come as detachable components.

 However, bear in mind that the spaces on this station might not be sufficient to accommodate all the cleaning tools.
 Hence, you’ll have to make room for them.

 It is advisable that you position the docking station in such a way that it is close to a wall socket.
-This way, you do not only conveniently store the cleaner, you also make it possible to conveniently charge the cleaner.
+This way, you will conveniently store the cleaner and make it possible to conveniently charge the cleaner.

-The Dyson V6 and the Dyson DC44 are rechargeable cleaners that come with their own chargers.
-This is the reason they do not come with a cord.
+Dyson V6 and DC44 are rechargeable cleaners that come with their own chargers.
+So, they do not come with a cord.

-Not only that, cords could make things inconvenient too.
+Cords tend to make cleaning complicated as they can get in the way, thereby making cleaning inconvenient.
 To move a corded cleaner from one room to the other, you’d have to make sure that the next room has a wall socket available.

 5. Cleaning Tools

-Both the Dyson V6 and the Dyson DC44 come with a combination tool.
-The combination tool is basically what the name says it is: a combination of 2 cleaning tools, a small cleaning brush and a small cleaning nozzle.
+Dyson V6 and DC44 come with a combination tool.
+The combination tool is basically a combination of two cleaning tools, a small cleaning brush, and a small cleaning nozzle.

-This one is a specialized tool for reaching into corners and crevices.
-It kinda looks like the nozzle tool on the combination tool but the crevice tool is longer and has a slimmer mouth than the one on the combination tool.
+This is a specialized tool for reaching into corners and crevices.
+It looks like the nozzle tool on the combination tool.
+But the crevice tool is longer and has a slimmer mouth than the one on the combination tool.

 Mini Motorized Tool

-The mini motorized tool is a small tool that is usually used on upholstery, cars and sometimes floors to take care of hair and even ground-in dirt.
+This cleaning tool is a motorized tool.
+Hence, there is a difference in how it works in both cleaners.
+A mini motorized tool is a small tool that is usually used on upholstery, cars, and sometimes floors to take care of hair and even ground-in dirt.

 However, this tool does not come with all the Dyson V6 models.
-To elaborate, you’ll get the mini motorized tool with all the models in the handheld line.
-However, you do not get this tool with the Motorhead model of the stick line.
+You’ll get the mini motorized tool with all the models in the handheld line not with the Motorhead model of the stick line.

 1. Handheld Cleaners